 Heads of Year and staff involved on the PSHE days will plan in different ways and use a variety of teaching strategies to meet the needs of individuals.
-For some pupils, particularly those with Special Educational Needs and Disabilities, a differentiated approach may be necessary to ensure learning outcomes are met; again, this will be shared with parents and carers and a plan developed.
+For some pupils, particularly those with Special Educational Needs and Disabilities, a differentiated approach may be necessary to ensure learning outcomes are met; again, this is shared with parents and carers.
+Students in our Alternative Curriculum group with significant needs now follow the ASDAN short course PSHE workbook which enables the teachers to follow at a pace and level appropriate to the individual child.
 Some pupils may have experienced adverse childhood experiences that may affect their ability to engage with RSHE in a variety of ways.
 Care will be taken to ensure that, where this is the case, parents and carers are consulted about the most appropriate way for the pupil to access the curriculum.